jongfranco/cord-chat/README.md

 Due to size restrictions, only the small corpus based on the papers' abstracts is uploaded.
 Hence, the notebook would automatically create the corpus embeddings using a transformer network.
 This step takes some time (hence the embeddings are stored in a file)

 Questions to CORVID-19 can be asked via ask_question.
 The best matching paragraphs in the corpus (i.e. the abstracts) are returned.
-This should either be used as the response or lead to further investigation of the returned papers.
+This should either be used as the response or lead to further investigation of the returned papers - e.g. by checking the references, related papers etc.